opentripplanner/OpenTripPlanner/doc/user/UpdaterConfig.md

 This is temporary and will be removed in a future version of OTP.
 Use this to specify the type of rental data that is allowed to be read from the data source.

- - `station` Only station data is allowed.
+ - `station` Stations are imported.
- - `free-floating` Only vehicle data is allowed.
+ - `free-floating` Free-floating vehicles are imported.